Aanuja/Demorepo/DCOS_1.8.0_draft.md

 	```

-*	 **golang 1.5.2 image** or above -- Instructions for building golang image can be found [here](https://github.com/linux-on-ibm-z/docs/wiki/Building-Go).
+*	 **golang 1.5.2 image** or above -- Create a golang:1.7 image using the below dockerfile.

   _**Notes:**_